maxutility2011/vsr_stable_diffusion/README.md

 cd images/
 ffmpeg -i input.mov -vf fps=15 images/output_%4d.png
 ```
-Before running the above command, please make sure your input video does not have more than 9999 frames since *%4d* is used for naming the images, or you can use more digits to represent frame numbers.
+Before running the above command, please make sure your input video does not have more than 9999 frames since *%4d* is used for numbering the images, or you can use more digits to represent frame numbers.

 ## Upscale low-resolution images
 1. Get stable_diffusion source